 Considerations & Sizing For This Doll Face Mask

-Poor Sienna doesn’t have ears that are prominent enough to hold a face mask on with elastic, which is why I’m sewing a tie-behind the head doll mask.
-If your doll has bigger ears, then you could use elastic if you prefer!
-(Learn more about the different elastic types if you’re not sure what will be best!)
+Poor Sienna doesn’t have ears that are prominent enough to hold a face mask on with elastic, which is why I’m sewing a tie-behind-the-head doll mask.
+If your doll has bigger ears, you could use elastic if you prefer!
+(Learn more about the different elastic types if you’re unsure what will be best!)

 And lastly, this is a single-ply mask.
 I’m all about fabric conservation!
 If your fabric is thin or you want a thicker mask, you can make it two-ply.